 5. Spirituality and Peacemaking

 Aikido is a great platform for peace making because it educates people deeply about conflict, and teaches strategies to avoid causing damage and harm to oneself or others.
-Practitioners are encouraged to examine the root of conflict and overcome aggressive patterns in behavior.
-Even further a practitioner has a chance to explore aspects of himself that may be masked during everyday life, but given the safe environment of the Dojo (the practice hall) one can experiment and take risks more boldly eventually transcending negative ego based behavior patterns and gaining freedom that extends to everyday life.
+Practitioners examine the root of conflict and overcome aggressive patterns in behavior.
+Even further a practitioner has a chance to explore aspects of himself that may be masked during everyday life.
+But given the safe environment of the Dojo (the practice hall) one can experiment and take risks more boldly eventually transcending negative ego based behavior patterns and gaining freedom that extends to everyday life.